Brazilian credit bureau Boa Vista SCPC files for IPO

-SAO PAULO (Reuters) - Brazilian credit bureau Boa Vista SCPC filed for an initial public offering with the country’s securities industry regulator CVM, according to documents on the regulator website.
+SAO PAULO, March 4 (Reuters) - Brazilian credit bureau Boa Vista SCPC filed for an initial public offering with the country’s securities industry regulator CVM, according to documents on the regulator website.

 Part of the proceeds will go to the company and part to shareholders willing to reduce their stakes, private equity fund TMG Capital and the Association of Retailers of Rio de Janeiro.